sazz465/Commitizer/README.md

 git clone git@github.com:iraj465/Commitizer.git
 ```

-To run the commitizer, either use already built executable `commitizer` in root and call it with specified [Command line options](#command-line-options) if necessary.
+To run the commitizer, either use already built executable `commitizer` in root and call it with specified [command line options](#command-line-options) if necessary.

 For example, running
 ```